qoiz12/Minecraft-China-Guide/Readme.md

 Enable your VPN and make sure the VPN is set to either China or Hong Kong.
 Step 2: Get a 163 or yeah.net email account.
 Go to https://zc.reg.163.com/regInitialized?onlyNetease=1 for international sign-up.
 Step 3: Download Minecraft China.
 Go to https://mc.163.com/index.html and press the "立即下载端游" button.
 Step 4: Go through the installation.

+Installation Steps:
+Step 1: Tick the box in the corner (after opening exe) then press the green button.
+You're done.

 Step 5:After Launching the game you'll see this (translated screen): ![Login Screen](https://gcdnb.pbrd.co/images/2wacfE732nX6.png?o=1)
     In the top box insert the email from your 163 or yeah.net account and the password for the 163 or yeah.net account.
 Step 6: Agree to the terms and conditions.